 Teachers have held strikes against conversions in many schools, angry over new terms and conditions and optouts from national pay agreements.

 How accountable are academies?

-How do schools become academies?
+How do schools convert voluntarily into academies?

 Schools submit their application to the DfE once they have a positive vote for the change from their governing body.

-Once the application is approved, the Secretary of State issues an academy order and a trust is then set up which in effect has a contract to run the academy for the government.
+Once the application is approved, the secretary of state issues an academy order and a trust is then set up which in effect has a contract to run the academy for the government.